adimishra16/JS_Tasks/README.md

 🚀 **Welcome to React App** 🚀

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with npx create-next-app@latest.

 📌 **Project Features:**
 - 🛠 **Widgets:** Calculator, Stopwatch, To-do List